No events today

 Bus Route: Located along Bus Routes 20 and 21

 Bring your wiggliest toddlers to the library for an active storytime!
 We'll get up and go but we'll also sneak in some books.
 Stories alternate with songs and rhymes that incorporate a huge parachute!
+Note that this storytime is louder, busier, and more active than Family Storytime on Tuesdays.
 Best for ages 18 months to 3 years; all families welcome.

 Help us put the Nintendo Switch to good use!
 Bring the whole family to enjoy video games, board games, blocks, and more.

-Approximately 30 minutes of stories, songs, and rhymes ideal for children ages 3-5 with caregiver, followed by free play.
+Approximately 30 minutes of stories, songs, and rhymes ideal for children ages 3-5 with caregiver, followed by free play or an activity.
+This one is more story-based and less active than Parachute Storytime on Wednesdays.
 All families are welcome!

 A half-hour of stories, songs, and more to build early literacy skills; a blend of fun and education for children birth through kindergarten & their caregivers.